cassandraortiz/learning-journal/README.md

 The success of this world is piggy backed off others passed successes.
 How can we learn and improve if others didn't succeed before us?!!
 Use their success to be a drive for your own success.

+##### Personal Strengths
+1. Problem Solving
+2. Accountability
+3. Confidence

+##### Growth Areas
+1. Prioritization
+2. Incremental Delivery
+3. Networking

+# REMEMBER:
+## YOU ARE IN CONTROL OF YOUR OWN ACTIONS, NO ONE ELSE!